nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-04-creating-a-backup-in-team-foundation-server-2010-using-the-power-tools/index.md

 ---
 title: Creating a backup in Team Foundation Server 2010 using the Power Tools
+description: "Learn how to effectively back up Team Foundation Server 2010 using Power Tools.
+Discover essential tips and troubleshooting for a smooth backup process."
 date: 2011-11-04
 creator: Martin Hinshelwood
 id: "4025"